 LACS also offers many courses that are interdisciplinary in context.
 Courses that focus on Latin America, the Caribbean, and U.S. Latinos are cross-listed with the Departments of Languages, Literatures and Cultures, History, Geography and Regional Planning, Anthropology, Sociology, Africana Studies, Education, Economics, Political Science, and the Department of Women’s Gender, and Sexuality Studies.

-LACS' programs also pay attention to the manner in which globalization, (im) migration, and transnationalism are forging new hemispheric visions of Latin American and Caribbean Studies.
-In light of this reality, our research and teaching agenda is also focused on the U.S. Latino experience and its relationship to the countries of origin.
-This feature of our program reflects faculty interest and expertise and distinguishes the University at Albany LACS programs from those offered by other institutions.
+LACS courses focus attention to the way globalization, (im) migration, and transnationalism are forging new hemispheric visions of Latin American, Caribbean, and U.S. Latino Studies.
+Considering this reality, our research and teaching agenda is also focused on the U.S. Latino experience and its relationship to the countries of origin.
+This feature of our undergraduate and graduate programs reflects faculty interest and expertise and distinguishes LACS from graduate programs in other institutions.

-The Department of Latin American, Caribbean and U.S. Latino Studies is the only academic department that currently offers a doctoral concentration, an MA degree, and a graduate certificate in Latin American and Caribbean Studies, in addition to undergraduate majors in Latin American and Caribbean Studies, and Puerto Rican Studies.
+In addition to undergraduate majors and minors, the Department of Latin American, Caribbean, and U.S. Latino Studies is the only academic department that currently offers a doctoral concentration, a MA degree, and a graduate certificate in Latin American and Caribbean Studies. *More about graduate programs here.